Internal Auditing for Non-Auditors

 - the opportunities for better cooperation and coordination with internal auditor during the stages of internal auditing process

-The event will be designed as a combination of comprehensive subject-matter presentations, followed by a number of hands-on exercises built in to maximize peer learning.
-These will give participants a chance to complete assignments together in teams with colleagues from different countries and will further illustrate the important implications of discussed subject matters for participants’ own working practices.
+The event was designed as a combination of comprehensive subject-matter presentations, followed by a number of hands-on exercises built in to maximize peer learning.
+These gave participants a chance to complete assignments together in teams with colleagues from different countries and further illustrated the important implications of discussed subject matters for participants’ own working practices.

 - gained a better understanding on the position of the IA function within the PIC system which in turn will allow them to make the distinction between the roles and responsibilities of all stakeholders for functioning internal control systems.

 - discussed how internal audit activity adds value to an organization in the context of its governance, internal controls and risk management arrangements